8:00 a.m. to 4:30 p.m.

 Open Records Requests Procedures

 Chapter 552 of the Texas Government Code, also known as the Public Information Act (PIA), gives the public the right to request access to certain government records, including records that pertain to the operation of Longview ISD.
+Requests are processed in the order they are received and may take up to ten working days to process.
 A request for information must be submitted in writing.
 A request form and additional information relating to the PIA is provided below: